front-end-foundations/7-ajax-11ty/readme.md

 ## Collections

-A [collection](https://www.11ty.io/docs/collections/) allows you to group, sort and filter content.
+[Collections](https://www.11ty.io/docs/collections/) can be used to group, sort and filter content.

 In `about.md`: